Tony-Cheng/ACTRCE-Experiments/README.md

 3. In the hyperparameter section of train.ipynb, set the variable log_dir, which is the path to the folder containing tensorboard log files.

 ## Environment
 The environment used in the experiments is [Krazyworld](https://github.com/bstadie/krazyworld).
-The environment file from the original repository is modified to according to the environment specification in the ACTRCE paper.
+The environment file from the original repository is modified according to the environment specification in the ACTRCE paper.
 Each experiment contains its own copy of the environment file, so different state encodings can be tested.

 ## Selected experiment summary and analysis
 Some experiment graphs and perhaps more detailed analysis can be found in the folder of each experiment.